ares333/php-curl/README.md

 ```PHP
 public function stop($onStop = null)
 ```
-Stop the event loop and $onStop will be called when the loop has been stopped.
+Stop the event loop and $onStop will be triggered when the loop has been stopped.
-Only argument for callback is current Curl instance.
+The callback parameter is current Curl instance.

 ```PHP
 public function parseResponse($response)